Managing Resources with Project Server 2016 / Project Online

 - Automatic leveling

-- Quantifying the time risk caused by over-allocations in a portfolio
+- Quantifying the time risk caused by over-allocations in a portfolio: what is the minimum and maximum time needed?

-- Level workloads across multiple schedules using project priority numbers
+- Level workloads across many projects using project Priority numbers in temporary master schedules

 - Leveling options: exclusions, priority numbers, time frame